mkmbhs/order-stock-manager/README.md

 ## Contact

-For support or queries, please contact [your-email@example.com](mailto:your-email@example.com) or open an issue on GitHub.
+For support or queries, please open an issue on GitHub.